Dumping Despots, Then & Now

-They also decided that whenever there was an extra Adar, the festival of Purim should always be in the second Adar, to keep it close to Passover.
+They also decided that whenever there was an extra Adar, the hilarious spring festival of Purim should always be in the second Adar, to keep it close to Passover.
 (This year, Purim begins the evening of Wednesday, February 28.)

 This raises two questions: Why did they think Passover must always come in Spring; and why did they think Purim should stay close to Pesach?

 I think they had politico-spiritual reasons for both decisions.
-Let's take up th second question first:
+Let's take up the second question first:

-Both festivals are about the overthrow of a tyrant: Purim in early spring when the trees are putting on their fresh costumes, at a time when the Earth and human earthlings are redolent wth bawdy laighter — and Megillat Esther is a doubling of a classic bawdy satirical joke — the first Purimshpiel.
+Both festivals are about the overthrow of a tyrant: Purim in early spring when the trees are putting on their fresh costumes, at a time when the Earth and human earthlings are redolent wth bawdy laighter — and Megillat Esther -- the Scroll of Esther -- is a doubling of a classic bawdy satirical joke — the first Purimshpiel.

 In that sense, Purim is an experiment in overcoming tyrants through laughter — as Saturday Night Live and much of our late-night TV comedy these days is aimed at our own pompous, cruel, and vicious rulers.

 Just to clarify why I said the Megillah is a double joke:

-The genocidal "white-nationalist" Prime Minister Haman starts the anti-Jewish action that ends up destroying him (even the same gallows he had intended for Mordechai ends up hanging him).
+The genocidal "white-nationalist" Prime Minister Haman starts the anti-Jewish action that ends up destroying him.
+(Even the same gallows he had intended for the Jewish leader Mordechai ends up hanging him).
 A bloody joke, of the classic "hoist on his own petard,” "trip on your own banana peel" form.